 Like the European Union’s General Data Protection Regulation (GDPR), under PIPEDA, individuals also have the right to access their information, request corrections, file complaints, and withdraw their consent.

-It’s important to note that some Canadian provinces also have similar privacy laws like Alberta, British Columbia, and Quebec that exempt organizations from PIPEDA if they operate within those provinces.
+It’s important to note that some Canadian provinces also have similar privacy laws like British Columbia and Quebec that may exempt organizations from PIPEDA if they operate within those provinces.

 Violation of PIPEDA may result in legal action initiated either by individuals or the Office of the Privacy Commissioner of Canada.